ArunKumarMohanta/YouTube-Videos-Analyser-using-Sentiment-Analysis-/README.md

 #  YouTube Emotion Analyzer

 This project analyzes the sentiments and emotions of both content creators and viewers by examining various components of a YouTube video, such as comments, video title, description, tags, and transcript.
 It uses the YouTube Data API and Natural Language Toolkit (NLTK) to extract and process emotional and sentiment data.
 The analysis results are displayed with an intuitive GUI built using customtkinter, providing graphical visualizations for insights.
+Finally , It also provides summary of the video and fact checks various facts discussed in the video.

 ## Table of Contents
 - [Introduction](#introduction)